root-project/root/tree/ntuple/v7/doc/specifications.md

 _Offset_:
 For on-disk / in-file locators, the 64bit byte offset of the referenced byte range counted from the start of the file.
 For object ID locators, specifies the 64bit object ID.
-FOr URI locators, the locator contains the ASCII characters of the URI following the size and the type.
+For URI locators, the locator contains the ASCII characters of the URI following the size and the type.

 An envelope link consists of a 32bit unsigned integer that specifies the uncompressed size of the envelope followed by a locator.